geogardenclub/geogardenclub.github.io/docs/develop/data-model.md

 This is a positive thing, because it means that there are many different and interesting ways to "slice and dice" the data.

 It also illustrates why we have chosen to implement the data model as a set of top-level collections with no subcollections.
 The many different relationships argue against the use of subcollections.
 The Firestore documentation indicates that there is no performance penalty to using all top-level collections.
+More details are available in [Choose a data structure](https://firebase.google.com/docs/firestore/manage-data/structure-data).

 Let's now turn to a more detailed description of the entities in the data model.

-### Chapter
+## Chapter

 The Chapter entity defines a geographic region based on a country (represented as a two character (alpha-2) country code), and a set of one or more postal (zip) codes.
 GGC ensures that Chapter instances partition the world: every pair of (country code, postal code) is mapped to exactly one Chapter.